-Although jasmine usually grows better in the garden, it can also be grown indoors, in pots.
-Once you do that, you will completely give up using chemical room fresheners.
+Although Jasmine grows better in the garden, it can also be grown indoors, in pots.
+Once you do that, you will stop using room air fresheners.

-Grown inside, the plant blooms from early spring to winter.
-Its flowers open in the evening, at sunset and close at dawn.
+When grown indoors, Jasmine blooms from early spring to winter.
+Its flowers bloom at dusk and close at dawn.

-Jasmine varieties that are most easy to maintain indoors are Jasmine Multiflora and Arabic Jasmine, and in the below lines you will know how to grow a jasmine in pots.
+Best Jasmine species to grow indoors are Jasmine Multiflora and Arabic Jasmine.
+Here is how to grow Jasmine in pots.

 Soil and environmental conditions